shubhratiwary134/shubhratiwary134/README.md

 ## ✨ My Coding Rule

-My motto is simple: learn by doing.
+"My motto is simple: learn by doing.
 I'm not afraid to jump straight into a tough problem or a new technology.
-That's how I find the best solutions and get great results.
+That's how I find the best solutions and get great results"

 ---